Frequently Asked Questions

 What if I don't want you to know where I go?

-You can temporarily turn off your location data sharing by adjusting the app permissions under Research Study Settings.
+You can temporarily turn off your location data sharing by adjusting your phone’s Location Settings.
 However, doing so for 6 or more hours will reduce your next study payment by $5.

 Additionally, you must not disable location sharing for more than 12 hours in a single 4-week period.
 Doing so may cause study staff to withdrawal you from the study with no option of reenrolling.